dk949/dwm/README.md

 (This will start dwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, call `statusbar &` from [dwm-scripts](https://github.com/dk949/dwm-scripts) in your .xinitrc or .xprofile, either will work.

 Configuration
 -------------
 The configuration of dwm is done editing  config.h and (re)compiling the source code.
-Note: Most [patches](https://dwm.suckless.org/patches/) won't work, since the config.h has been patched several times already \(all diff files which have been applied are in this repository\)
+Note: Most [patches](https://dwm.suckless.org/patches/) won't work, since the config.h has been patched several times already \(all diff files which have been applied are in the diffs directory\)